discoluc/capstoneprojectdatascientist/README.md

 ## Summary <a name="summary"></a>
-Accurately predicting stock prices is a highly sought after mastery.
-In recent years Long Short Term Memory (LSTM), a type of recurrent neural network, have proven to be highly promising in achieving better predictions.
-Using a simple LSTM with only 25 neuros already is able to predict loosely the future stock prices based on the stock prices of the previous 30 day.
-The refined model with two LSTM layers with 150 neurons and two dense layer is very sucessful in predicting the future close price.
+Accurately predicting stock prices is a highly sought-after mastery.
+In recent years Long Short Term Memory (LSTM), a type of recurrent neural network, has proven to be highly promising in achieving better predictions.
+Using a simple LSTM with only 25 neurons already can predict loosely the future stock prices based on the stock prices of the previous 30 days.
+The refined model with two LSTM layers with 150 neurons and two dense layers is very successful in predicting the future close price.
 ## Installation <a name="installation"></a>
 The code only uses Pandas, Numpy, SciKit , Keras, Matplotly, Tensorflow  and was tested on a Python version 3.9.2.
 There should be no necessary  other libraries to run the code here beyond these.